 I find nuts and bolts a great treat to have out on the table as the sweets come out in force at Christmas, and after your umpteenth Christmas function, most people have reached their sugar limit.
 I have to admit that this recipe is more of bits and bolts than nuts and bolts, as neither the Hubby or I are fond of nuts in the mix.
 But if you like nuts, feel free to add them!

-As a bonus this recipe makes a metric ton of nibbles.
-It makes so much, I had to split the batches between my large turkey roaster full and the biggest sheet pan I have full (21 x 15).
+As a bonus, this recipe makes a metric ton of nibbles.
+It makes so much, I had to split the batches between the two biggest baking sheets I have (21 x 15).

-I made two separate batches: one with peanuts, one without and with the addition of chili paste.
-The chili paste was one of those spectacular finds at the local kitchen stores.
-It’s packed with garlic flavor, has a pleasant zip and brings nuts and bolts to whole new and tastier level!
+The chili paste used in the recipe was one of those spectacular finds at the local kitchen stores.
+It’s packed with garlic flavor, has a pleasant zip, and brings nuts and bolts to a whole new and tastier level!

-The spicy version of the nuts and bolts got the thumbs up from everyone and are a nice flavor-break from all the cookies.
+The spicy version of the nuts and bolts got the thumbs up from everyone and is a nice flavor break from all the cookies.

 - 1 large bag Bugles original flavor

 - 3 tablespoons Worcestershire sauce

 - 3 tablespoons Spice 2.0 chili paste

 - Mix the dry ingredients in a couple giant bowls, turkey roasters, whatever you have.